home >> restoration

 failed for as many as half of that nation's children,"

-is a major violation of human rights to consign children, by denying
+"It is a major violation of human rights to consign

-them education, to lives of poverty and disease."
+children, by denying them education, to lives of poverty and

 < Read more >

-on Haiti’s children, particularly the most vulnerable.
-During
+children, particularly the most vulnerable.
+During the period

-number of schools and hospitals were the targets of violence and
+A number of schools and hospitals were the targets of violence

 Adding these political and violent variables to an already struggling